 I hope you find the tips in this post useful in tackling Grammar Cloze.
 I wish you all the best in your revision and if at any point you find yourself wanting to give up, remember that Helen Hayes (a famous actress who was one of 12 people who have won an Emmy, a Grammy, an Oscar and a Tony Award!) once said, ‘The expert at anything was once a beginner.’
 Keep on trying and good luck for the SA2s!

-If you find the tips useful and you would like to find out more about attending the Lil’ but Mighty programmes, the 2018 schedule is out and there are classes available at both Clementi and Beauty World Centre.
-Do check them out now!
+If you find the tips useful and you would like to find out more about attending the Lil’ but Mighty programmes, the schedule can be found here!

 You never wash your toilets, _________ you?